 - As mentioned, LiFePO4 batteries are costly. (about 3 times more)

 - LiFePO4 batteries are hard to find.
 Most must be purchased online.

 - Susceptible to damage via overcharging (it’s very important to use a charging system that’s designed for LiFePO4 batteries if you want to maximize their life).

 Battery Bank Rules

-Perhaps the most important element of a solar system is the storage batteries.
-It does not matter how much power you produce if you have no way to store it when you need it.
+Perhaps the most important element of a solar system is the storage battery.
+It does not matter how much power you produce if you have no way to store it.
 In the case of lead-acid batteries, we will need twice as many batteries because of the 50% rule.

 This depends on how serious you are about solar.
 If you are just looking to recharge your RV battery for overnight stops I would not even worry about installing solar.
 Your vehicle will charge your battery while you are driving.

 If you plan on boon-docking, (camping without supplied power or water), you will need to produce as much power as you can and as quickly as possible.
 This is one distinct advantage that LiFePO4 batteries have over lead-acid, you can charge them very quickly.
 You can also discharge them deeper, about 80%.